Malga-Vision/fastervideo/README.md

-# FasterVideo for efficient joint detection and tracking
+# FasterVideo: efficient joint detection and tracking
 This repository is based on Detectron2 from FAIR https://github.com/facebookresearch/detectron2